Opportunities in Montenegro

 There are many reasons why you’d want to consider Montenegro as a place to visit, become a resident, do business, or invest

 The coastal city of Budva has more days of sunshine than Malaga in Spain or the South of France.

 This country is not an EU member which has pros and cons.
 Pro side is that they’re also not part of Common reporting standard and automatic exchange of information and some people like this privacy.
-On the other hand, you will not get visa free access to some countries such as the USA, Canada, Australia and even UK.
+On the other hand, you will not get visa-free access to some countries such as the USA, Canada, Australia, and even the UK.
 You are able to travel within the EU but unable to settle there without further documentation and process.

 It’s a very small country of 650 000 people.
 Because of this you probably won’t have great access to talent if you want to start a business locally.
 Especially if we are talking about the IT field specialists.

 Wages are fairly low, not as low as Serbia or Bosnia but still very low in comparison to the developed countries.